Calendar Confusion

 + Variety of Public Tours at the National Gallery https://www.nationalgallery.ie/whats-on

-+ The Prehistoric Ireland Tour 12:30 National Museum – Archaeology, Kildare Street, Dublin 2 https://www.museum.ie/en-IE/Museums/Archaeology/Events/2026/Q1-Jan-Mar/January-Tours-at-the-National-Museum-of-Ireland,-K
++ The Vikings in Ireland 12:30 National Museum – Archaeology, Kildare Street, Dublin 2 https://www.museum.ie/en-IE/Museums/Archaeology/Events/2026/Q1-Jan-Mar/February-Tours-at-the-National-Museum-of-Ireland,

 + Chester Beatty Museum Tour 15:00 Chester Beatty Museum, Gardens of Dublin Castle, Dame Street, Dublin 2 https://chesterbeatty.ie/whats-on/free-public-tours/ (R)

-+ Talks at the Mess: Thomas Paine and Ireland 18:00-19:00 Richmond Barracks, off Bulfin Road, Inchicore, Dublin 8 https://richmondbarracks.ticketsolve.com/ticketbooth/shows/1173669077 (Booking required)
++ Talks at the Mess: The Plough and the Stars – Rebellion and O’Casey’s Revenge 18:00 Richmond Barracks, off Bulfin Road, Inchicore, Dublin 8 https://cultureclubdublin.ticketsolve.com/ticketbooth/shows/873682397

 + The Workman’s Club Karaoke 22:30 Workman’s Club, 10 Wellington Quay, Dublin 2 http://theworkmansclub.com/events/